-Fixed asset class Useful life
+Useful life

-Buildings 10 to 40 years
+10 to 40 years

-Leasehold improvements 5 to 10 years
+5 to 10 years

-Plant and Equipment 3 to 40 years
+3 to 40 years

 At the end of each annual reporting period, the depreciation method, useful life and residual value of each asset is reviewed.
 Any revisions are accounted for prospectively as a change in estimate.